 Enjoy the buttery-rich flavor and floral fragrance of this rare heirloom variety.
 Includes a recipe for Steamed Squash Dumplings in Duck Stock.

-Food historian and Mother Earth News Contributing Editor William Woys Weaver is author of several cooking and gardening books.
-His wonderful history of heirlooms, 100 Vegetables and Where They Came From, is available from Mother Earth Shopping.
-The Mother Earth News editors also highly recommend Heirloom Vegetable Gardening: A Master Gardener’s Guide to Planting, Seed Saving and Cultural History by William Woys Weaver.
+Food historian and Mother Earth News Contributing Editor William Woys Weaver is an author of several cooking and gardening books, including 100 Vegetables and Where They Came From.
+The Mother Earth News editors also recommend Heirloom Vegetable Gardening: A Master Gardener’s Guide to Planting, Seed Saving and Cultural History by William Woys Weaver.
 If you want to explore the fabulous flavors, fascinating history and amazing diversity of vegetables, this is the book to start with.
 Weaver profiles 280 heirloom varieties, with authoritative growing advice and incredible recipes.
 First published in 1997, Heirloom Vegetable Gardening has since been out of print, with used copies selling online for as much as $300.
 We are proud to present the original text, with color photos, as a digital book on CD-ROM.
-Order now.

 At MOTHER EARTH NEWS for 50 years and counting, we are dedicated to conserving our planet's natural resources while helping you conserve your financial resources.
 You'll find tips for slashing heating bills, growing fresh, natural produce at home, and more.
 That's why we want you to save money and trees by subscribing through our earth-friendly automatic renewal savings plan.
 By paying with a credit card, you save an additional $5 and get 6 issues of MOTHER EARTH NEWS for only $12.95 (USA only).

 You may also use the Bill Me option and pay $17.95 for 6 issues.